STAIRlab/sees/README.md

 </center>

 > **Note** This package is independent of the [`openseespy`](https://pypi.org/project/openseespy)
-> library, which is documented in the OpenSees [documentation](https://opensees.github.io/OpenSeesDocumentation).
+> library, which is documented in the OpenSees [documentation](https://opensees.github.io/OpenSeesDocumentation)
+> website.

 <!--
 This library provides direct bindings to the [`libg3`](https://github.com/claudioperez/libg3)